-These landscapes, however, are experiencing transformations due to contemporary development pressures including rapid urbanisation, increased tourism, commodification of religious experience (Taneja 2023), and conservation efforts that sometimes isolate monuments or create contested spaces (Gahalot & Gupta 2024).
-Such changes risk overlooking the lived, performative, and narrative dimensions integral to Braj's meaning, as evidenced by reports on ecological stress, challenges to traditional livelihoods, and unregulated construction impacting ritual spaces (Sinha 2014; Shinde 2010; Millennium Post 2024; The Statesman 2017).
+These landscapes, however, experience transformations due to contemporary development pressures including rapid urbanisation, increased tourism, commodification of religious experience (Taneja, 2023), and conservation efforts that sometimes isolate monuments or create contested spaces (Gahalot & Gupta, 2024).
+Such changes risk overlooking the lived, performative, and narrative dimensions integral to the meanings of Braj, as evidenced in reports on ecological stress, challenges to traditional livelihoods, and unregulated construction impacting ritual spaces (Sinha, 2014; Shinde, 2010; Millennium Post, 2024; The Statesman, 2017).
 This paper addresses the issue of how architecture and design can operate within these deeply resonant, living contexts without erasing their socio-cultural vitality.
-Accordingly, the study foregrounds placemaking as the lens through which the interplay of geography, narrative, and ritual is analyzed to understand how sacred landscapes in Braj take form.
+Accordingly, the study foregrounds placemaking as the lens through which the interplay of geographies, narratives, and rituals are analyzed to understand how sacred landscapes in Braj take form.